CommunityToolkit/MVVM-Samples/samples/MvvmSampleUwp/MvvmSampleUwp/Assets/docs/Introduction.md

   - `ValueChangedMessage<T>`

 This package aims to offer as much flexibility as possible, so developers are free to choose which components to use.
 All types are loosely-coupled, so that it's only necessary to include what you use.
 There is no requirement to go "all-in" with a specific series of all-encompassing APIs, nor is there a set of mandatory patterns that need to be followed when building apps using these helpers.
 Combine these building blocks in a way that best fits your needs.

-Code samples are available in the other docs pages for the MVVM package, and in the [unit tests](https://github.com/windows-toolkit/WindowsCommunityToolkit/tree/master/UnitTests/UnitTests.Shared/Mvvm) for the project.